 My teens are much harder to keep entertained than my younger kids are.
-And with the Coronavirus lockdown, with no school and no regular social life, my teens are going to need some activities to keep them busy.
+And with the Covid-19 lockdown, with limited school and no regular social life, my teens need some activities to keep them busy.
 As much as they would love to be on Instagram or playing video games 24/7, that’s just not an option.

 Understand that while this is uncharted territory for parents, it is for kids as well.
 They may feel worried, confused, and frustrated.
 By offering them a variety of different activities to try, we help them feel more calm and take away some of the monotony of being stuck at home.
 We have come up with a variety of activities to help teens spend their time productively while having a good time.
 This list is sure to be have several ideas your teens will enjoy.

 I’m not talking the basic Lego projects that young kids enjoy.
 There are some great challenging Lego sets out there or teens can use Legos to create their own builds.
 If you have a large Lego set your child has completed before, this would be a good time to pull it out again.

 Origami is a fun and sometimes complicated activity that can keep kids entertained for a long time.
 There are lots of great youtube videos detailing different origami projects.
 Don’t have origami paper?
 Any square sheet of paper will work.
 You can even cut paper to be square if needed.

 Kids can write a script, choose props and costumes, and shoot a movie.
 Savvy teens can even learn to add special effects or music to their movie.

 Teens love documenting their lives, and since they can’t be with their friends, they will want to take photos to share with their friends.
 Grab a digital camera or cell phone and explore taking photos of different subjects and apply filters for a fun effect.

 Art has a way of freeing the mind and the soul.
 Whether they are new to art or old pros, teens can enjoy expressing themselves through art.